matiasdevs/aboutme/README.md

 - 👩‍💻 I currently work as a web tech support using JavaScript.
 - 🧠 I'm focusing on (slowly) becoming a Full Stack Developer.
 - 🤔 But first I'm starting as a Front-End Developer (with JavaScript, HTML and CSS)
-- 💬 Feel free to reach out to me via email below ⬇
+- 💬 Feel free to reach out to me via email: me.em@outlook.com
-- 📫 me.em@outlook.com

 - ⚡️ I speak English, Spanish and Portuguese fluenty.
 I also speak Mandarin.
 Yahooo!

 ## 🔗 Links